Functions

 A more complete use case

 In this example we allow the user to decide when they want to receive a reminder message.
-Once again two stacks are required.
+Once again two journeys are required.

-This is the first stack the user interacts with.
-It schedules the execution of the second stack referencing it by UUID:
+This is the first journey the user interacts with.
+It schedules the execution of the second journey referencing it by UUID:

 card FirstCard, then: NoChoice do